 22 Virginia residents arrested in largest gun bust in Brooklyn history

 Twenty-two Virginia residents are among 24 individuals charged in the biggest gun bust in Brooklyn history, according to the Brooklyn District Attorney's Office.
-Acting Brooklyn District Attorney Eric Gonzalez announced 217 firearms were recovered in a gun trafficking conspiracy where guns were purchased in Virginia to be sold on the streets of Brooklyn.
+Fifteen of the suspects arrested are from the City of Richmond, one from Chesterfield, and another from Highland Springs.

 Add your comments below